wheaney/XRLinuxDriver/README.md

 This driver allows your Linux device (including Steam Deck) to automatically recognize supported XR glasses (see [Supported Devices](#supported-devices)) when they're plugged in, and convert the movements of the glasses into mouse movements and an external broadcast that games or any application can utilize.

-If you're looking for a 3dof virtual display, this driver by itself does not provide that functionality; instead, see [Breezy](https://github.com/wheaney/breezy-desktop) or [use the Steam Deck plugin](#steam-deck-via-decky-loader) which installs Breezy under the hood.
+If you're looking for a 3DoF virtual display, this driver by itself does not provide that functionality; instead, see [Breezy Desktop](https://github.com/wheaney/breezy-desktop) or [use the Steam Deck plugin](#steam-deck-via-decky-loader).

 ## Supported Devices
 Check below to see if your device is supported. **Note: be sure you're on the latest firmware for your device.**